Judging Panel

 Sarah Rankin (Master of Ceremonies)

-Sarah loves to celebrate local suppliers, sustainable food practices and Scottish produce and is working on her first cookbook, ‘Kith’ which celebrates Scottish flavours, seasonality, local producers and the joy of cooking for those you love.
+She loves to celebrate local suppliers, sustainable food practices and Scottish produce and her first cookbook, ‘Kith’ which celebrates Scottish flavours, seasonality, local producers and the joy of cooking for those you love, is out now.
 More about Sarah in her website Here

 Judging